The common fatty liver causes are:

 This example sheet has actual examples from a client worksheet from many years ago.

-She literally was pushing her liver from the time she got up with having almost 4 fold the amount of added sugar already at breakfast!
+This clients was literally pushing her liver from the time she got up, having almost 4 fold the amount of added sugar already at breakfast!
+She had NO Idea!
+NONE!

-Unwinding from her hectic day with a glass of wine or two and just a few snacks during the day to take the edge off.
+We saw the morning coffee creamer add to that the daily habit of unwinding from her hectic day with a glass of wine or two and plus a few snacks during the day to take the edge off.

-Finding the hidden sugar changed everything about how she went about reducing her fatty liver and excess weight she had been trying for DECADES was reducing.
+Finding the hidden sugar changed everything about how she went about reducing her fatty liver and excess weight she had been trying for DECADES it was now reducing.

-The reduction in hidden sugar helped her metabolism which helped her liver even more.
+The reduction in hidden sugar helped her metabolism, which helped her Liver even more.
+This is because supporting her liver was simultaneously helping her to Optimize Her Body.
+The KEY to ALL our Goals!

-Understanding What Was Impacting Her Body Had More Positive Benefits.
+Understanding What Was Impacting Her Specific Body Made All The Difference.

 Understanding what was going on and that she had control helped her overcome her frustration and anxiety about what to eat.